SWijnands01/PCN/docs/source/ScoringScreen.rst

   - Fill in the scoring by clicking on the right value/picture for each item.

   - In addition, you need to fill in the passive ankle dorsiflexion at the bottom of the screen.
+      - *Sidenote: Ankle dorsiflexion is a positive value, and ankle plantarflexion (equinus) is a negative value.*

   .. image:: images/Scores_1.JPG
    :scale: 80 %